RetroDECK/ES-DE/USERGUIDE-DEV.md

 If you have customized a theme by for instance modifying any of its XML files, then this will be highlighted with an exclamation mark and the text _LOCAL CHANGES_ in the theme downloader interface.
 If you attempt to fetch updates for such a theme you will be asked a question of whether to overwrite your local changes, or whether to abort.
 If you have however added additional files to the theme that are not included in the theme repository, then these will not interfere and you can go ahead and fetch theme updates without any risk of having your local files being deleted.
 But there is a special (although unlikely) situation, if you add files that are not part of the theme repository but that are later added by the theme developer as well, then your local copies of any such files will be ovewritten when fetching theme updates.

 In worst case there could be a situation where a repository is corrupted and the theme downloader can't properly identify or handle the corruption.
 In this case you will have to rename or delete that directory.
 This could also apply to the actual themes list repository.
-It's named `themes-list` so by just deleting this directory you'll reset the theme downloader to its initial state.
+The latter is named _themes-list_ so by just deleting this directory (i.e. `~/.emulationstation/themes/themes-list`) you'll reset the theme downloader to its initial state.

 ![alt text](images/es-de_theme_downloader.png "ES-DE Theme Downloader") _This shows the theme downloader with a number of installed themes._